 Think of goal-setting as a way to reach your destination without "driving around in circles."
-For help with this strategy, contact an Academic Advising and Counseling Center.
+For help with this strategy, contact an Academic Advising and Counseling Center, and don't forget to include your work schedule.
+Get off to a good start, organize your responsibilities and write them down!

-D142 or 1117, or the Career Center, A347.
+D142 or I117, or the Career Center, A347.